Attachment Parenting and Sleep Training: Finding Harmony for Child and Parent

 Sleep Training: What Is It?

-Sleep training is using multiple techniques to help babies learn to sleep independently and develop a consistent sleep schedule.
+Sleep training uses multiple techniques to help babies learn to sleep independently and develop a consistent sleep schedule.
 These techniques may involve various approaches, including the "Ferber method," the "cry-it-out" method, or more gentle methods like the "No Tears" approach.
-Sleep training aims to help babies learn to self-soothe and sleep through the night, leading to improved sleep for both the child and the parents.
-While learning new skills, brings emotions, it doesn't mean you can't be a responsive night time parent if given the right tools.
-Not all night time parenting aka Sleep Training is the same!
+Sleep training aims to help babies learn to self-soothe and sleep through the night, improving sleep for both the child and the parents.
+While learning new skills, brings e brings emotions, it doesn't mean you can't be a responsive night if given the right tools.

 Balancing Attachment with Sleep Training